maltenuhn/fiendly-words/CONTRIBUTING.md

-How to Contribute to friendly-words
+How to Contribute to fiendly-words
 ================
-Welcome!
-We'd love to have you help contribute great, friendly words (and bugfixes) for our generator.
+Go away!
+We don't want your help.
+Get off our lawn.
+Unless you have great, fiendly words (and bugfixes).
 This should have all the information you need to do so.

-We want contributing to be a collaborative process!
-Some great ways to get in touch with us while you're making changes are creating a GitHub issue, tweeting [@Glitch](https://twitter.com/glitch) or posting to [our forum](https://support.glitch.com/).

-Please note we have a [code of conduct](https://github.com/glitchdotcom/friendly-words/blob/master/CODE_OF_CONDUCT.md), please follow it in all your interactions with the project and other contributors.

 Workflow
 ----------------